Juana Rangel de Cuéllar

-Tonchalá and Guasimal had everything, except the most important, Parroquia.
-On the contrary, on the other side of the Pamplonita River, was the Indian Town of Cúcuta, with a parish, a good church and a doctrinal priest.

-But there, the whites could not access easily because the Indians of the Pueblo of Cúcuta did not allow it.
+Tonchalá and Guasimal had everything, except the most important, a parish.
+On the contrary, on the other side of the Pamplonita River, was the indigenous town of Cúcuta, with a parish, a good church and a doctrinal priest.
+But there, the whites could not easily access it because the indigenous people of the Pueblo of Cúcuta did not allow it.

-Due to the above and because the part occupied by the whites in her farm is not desmendro, to her patrimony, Juana Rangel de Cuéllar considered a legal and formal donation to the petitioners of the parish.
+Due to the above and because the part occupied by the whites in her farm did not diminish her patrimony, Juana Rangel de Cuéllar considered making a legal and formal donation to the petitioners of the parish.

-At the advanced age of 84 years, he went to the Mayor of Pamplona, so that together with the clerk they would arrive at his estate in Tonchalá to make before them, representatives of the crown, a donation of half a stay of larger cattle, which would be a seat to the parish and surrounding town.

-The clerk was not present and in his absence, Mayor Juan Antonio de Villamizar y Pinero acted as him.
+At the advanced age of 84 years, she went to the mayor of Pamplona, so that together with the clerk they would arrive at his estate in Tonchalá to make before them as representatives of the crown, a donation of half an estancia of a large cattle, which would be a site for the parish and surrounding town.
+The clerk was not present and in his absence, Mayor Juan Antonio de Villamizar y Pinero acted in his stead.
 This was the simple birth of the city without borders, on June 17, 1733.

-Seven neighbors accepted the deed of donation, three witnesses and 17 people notified as neighbors for the donated lands.
+Seven neighbors accepted the deed of donation, twith hree witnesses and 17 people notified as neighbors for the donated lands.
 The value of the donated land was 50 patacones, the value stipulated in the document that Juana Rangel de Cuéllar signed as a public deed.

-Two years later, June 24, 1735, she assisted as godmother of a baptized child in the chapel of the nascent town, and a couple of months later she granted testamentary memory.
+Two years later, on June 24, 1735, she assisted as godmother at the baptism of a child in the chapel of the nascent town, and a couple of months later she granted her testamentary memorandum.